emotional-expressions-lab/eNVBs-of-Winning-and-Losing/docs/README.md

 | Sighted vs Blind | High-PD athletes | Vision |
 | Sighted vs Blind | Low-PD athletes | Vision |

-Each contrast is tested across the nine affect channels and, separately, the twenty Action Units, reporting Welch's t-test, Cohen's d, Hedges' g, a Bayesian t-test, Levene's and Shapiro-Wilk assumption checks, and Benjamini-Hochberg FDR-adjusted p-values.
+Each contrast is tested across the nine emotion score and, separately, the twenty Action Units, reporting Welch's t-test, Cohen's d, Hedges' g, a Bayesian t-test, Levene's and Shapiro-Wilk assumption checks, and Benjamini-Hochberg FDR-adjusted p-values.
 For the affect channels, a parametric MANOVA (Pillai's